ChrisEdwards/TheEffectiveDeveloperBook/manuscript/Chapter1.md

 > The effective developer is humble.

-Humility is the opposite of pride.
+Humility is the opposite of pridefulness (is pride the right word?).
 A prideful person thinks they already know everything.
 The humble person listens to others because he realizes that they may have an idea that is better than his own.
 A prideful person is argumentative and doesn't take suggestions or criticism well.
 The humble person considers the position of others in design discussions and rarely gets into arguments.
 He also views criticism as constructive and an opportunity to improve himself.
 A prideful person seeks to place blame when something goes wrong and refuses to admit when they have made a mistake and accept responsibility for it.
 The humble person seeks the solution to a problem rather than where to place blame, and easily accepts responsibility for they mistakes they have made and openly admits to them.

 Pride also stifles the ability to learn.
 Consider this analogy.
 A sick person cannot be helped by a doctor if they don't think they are sick.
 They will either never go to the doctor, or won't follow his advice.
 Likewise, the biggest barrier to learning the truth is the assumption that you already know it.